lookbusy1344/PicoArgs-dotnet/README.md

 string[] files = pico.GetMultipleParams("-f", "--file"); // returns string[] with zero length if none found string exclude = pico.GetParamOpt("-e", "--exclude") ?? "example-exclude"; // specifying a default

-pico.CheckArgsConsumed(); // check for extra unwanted arguments, throw is any are left over
+pico.Finished(); // we are finished, check for extra unwanted arguments & throw is any are left over

 ```